astronomer/airflow-guides/guides/airflow-great-expectations.md

 > Note: For more on configuring environment variables for any credentials required for external data connections, see the [Great Expectations documentation](https://docs.greatexpectations.io/en/latest/guides/how_to_guides/configuring_data_contexts/how_to_use_a_yaml_file_or_environment_variables_to_populate_credentials.html?highlight=environment%20variables), which provides an explanation on using environment variables for Datasource credentials in your `great_expectations.yml` configuration.

 With the connection to GCP set, the next step is creating and running the DAG.
-In the example below, the DAG performs all of the following:
+In the example below, the DAG:

 1. Creates a BigQuery dataset for the sample table.
 2. Creates a BigQuery table and inserts the sample data.